microsoft/bedrock/docs/services.md

 One the most common activities a modern service team performs is deploying and updating a particular service -- or set of services.
 This walkthrough will cover onboarding and deploying an initial version of the service in the cluster using the automation available in Bedrock.

-This workflow centers around the repositories that hold application code, associated Dockerfile(s), and helm deployment charts in conjunction with the high level definition repo we have already established.
-We do not take a very opinionated view of how these repositories are structured: they can hold one (single service) or more (monorepository) service depending on your source control methodology.
+This workflow centers around the repositories that hold application code, associated Dockerfile(s), and Helm deployment charts in conjunction with the high level definition repo we have already established.
+We do not take a very opinionated view of how these repositories are structured: they can hold one (single service) or more (monorepository) services depending on your source control methodology.

 ## Prerequisites
 1. Completion of the [First Workload guide](./firstWorkload/README.md) to setup an AKS cluster configured with flux.